Black mamba: Venom

 The black mamba is the most feared snake in Africa because of its size, aggression, venom toxicity and speed of onset of symptoms following envenomation, and is classified as a snake of medical importance by the World Health Organization.
-A survey in South Africa from 1957 to 1979 recorded 2553 venomous snakebites, 75 of which were confirmed as being from black mambas.
+A survey in South Africa from 1957 to 1979 recorded 2,553 venomous snakebites, 75 of which were confirmed as being from black mambas.
 Of these 75 cases, 63 had symptoms of systemic envenomation and 21 died.
+Bites were often fatal before antivenom was widely available.
 Those bitten before 1962 received a polyvalent antivenom that had no effect on black mamba venom, and 15 of 35 people who received the antivenom died.
 A mamba-specific antivenom was introduced in 1962, followed by a fully polyvalent antivenom in 1971.
 Over this period, 5 of 38 people bitten by black mambas and given antivenom died.
 A census in rural Zimbabwe in 1991 and 1992 revealed 274 cases of snakebite, of which 5 died.
 Black mambas were confirmed in 15 cases, of which 2 died.
 The peak period for deaths is the species' breeding season from September to February, during which black mambas are most irritable.
 Bites are very rare outside Africa; snake handlers and enthusiasts are the usual victims.

 Unlike many venomous snake species, black mamba venom does not contain protease enzymes.
 Its bites do not generally cause local swelling or necrosis, and the only initial symptom may be a tingling sensation in the area of the bite.
 The snake tends to bite repeatedly and let go, so there can be multiple puncture wounds.
 Its bite can deliver about 100–120 mg of venom on average; the maximum recorded dose is 400 mg.
 The murine median lethal dose (LD50) when administered intravenously has been calculated at 0.32 and 0.33 mg/kg.
-Bites were often fatal before antivenom was widely available.